ranjodh-kaur/PPS_2022/2221006/program7.md

-program 7: Write a code to use for loop
+## Program 7: Write a code to use for loop
 ```c
 #include<stdio.h>
     int main(){